kornysietsma/polyglot-code-scanner/README.md

 This is part of my Polyglot Code tools - for the main documentation, see <https://polyglot.korny.info>

-## WORK IN PROGRESS WARNING

-I'm doing a lot of changes right now - if you fetch the current code, things may break.

-Especially note, I'm changed the data file formats created by the explorer and used by the scanner - I've added version number checks, but data files from the Scanner must match expectations of the Explorer, so for now it's a bit of "make sure you pull changes often" or things will break.

 ## A note about releases

 Binary releases are working again - see <https://github.com/kornysietsma/polyglot-code-scanner/releases> for binary releases.